-- as far as practicable be of an amount that is likely to deter the repetition of the misconduct by the firm directed to pay the penalty and to deter the misconduct by others - ii. be proportionate to the means of the firm directed to pay the penalty - iii. uphold public confidence in the solicitors' profession and in regulated legal services.
+- i. as far as practicable be of an amount that is likely to deter the repetition of the misconduct by the firm directed to pay the penalty and to deter the misconduct by others - ii. uphold public confidence in the solicitors' profession and in regulated legal services